cdsittampalam/documentation/docs/Qredo Network.md

 Transaction Flows
 -----------------

-This section shows transaction flows and the functions performed by nodes and services on the Qredo network.
-These include transactions when a user
+Transaction flows can require functions nodes and services to perform various functions on the Qredo network, including when a user:

 *   joins Qredo
 *   deposits money